PenelopeKing/PenelopeKing.github.io/README.md

   </div>

 ## About Me
 Hello!
-I'm Penelope King, an aspiring data scientist with a background in machine learning, programming, and collaborative teamwork.
-I am currently a third year data science undergraduate at University of California, San Diego and expecting to graduate in March 2025.
+I'm Penelope King, an aspiring data scientist.
+I am currently a third year data science undergraduate at University of California, San Diego and expecting to graduate in 2025.

 Currently I am working at Glass Lab at UCSD School of Medicine, and am looking for future opporunities where I can extend and grow my data science skillsets.

-While I have more projects un-related to data science, the projects listed here will only be comprised of my data science related projects.
+While I have more projects unrelated to data science, the projects listed here will only be comprised of my data science related projects.

 ## Projects:
 * [Restaurant Recommender System](#restaurant-rating-prediction-recommender-system)